List of towns in Wisconsin

 Towns in Wisconsin are similar to civil townships in other states.
-For a more detailed discussion, see Administrative divisions of Wisconsin#Town.
+For a more detailed discussion, see Administrative divisions of Wisconsin.

 Frequently a village or city may have the same name as a town.
 As of 2006, Wisconsin had 1,260 towns, some with the same name.
 This list of towns and their respective counties is current as of 2002, per the Wisconsin Department of Administration.